CoDi: Subject-Consistent and Pose-Diverse Text-to-Image Generation: Additional Evaluation Details

 The resulting $\mathbf{R}$ is an orthogonal rotation matrix that minimizes the Frobenius norm between the aligned keypoint sets, ensuring the best rigid alignment in the least-squares sense.
 The optimal scaling factor is given by:

 The aligned keypoints are then obtained by applying the computed scale, rotation, and translation:

 The pose diversity score between a pair of images $\mathbf{x}_i$ and $\mathbf{x}_j$ is computed as the average Euclidean distance between $\hat{\mathbf{p}}_i$ and $\mathbf{p}_j$.
 To analyze pose diversity under different confidence thresholds $\tau$, we compare the pose diversity scores of various methods across a range of $\tau$ values.
-As shown in the Fig.~\ref{A-fig:different_tau}, our \ours~consistently outperforms other SCG methods under all $\tau$ settings, and achieves performance comparable to Vanilla SDXL~\cite{podell2023sdxl}.
+As shown in the Fig.~\ref{A-fig:different_tau}, our \ours~demonstrates a clear advantage over other SCG methods across all $\tau$ settings.
 We use $\tau = 0.7$ in our experiments to balance keypoint reliability and coverage.